Many pictures, page will load slowly

 rotted.
 The untreated yellow pine members I replaced when I built

 this new structure were 20 years old and showed no signs of rot.
-It's clear the lumber from Home Depot had a disease inside it that has
+It's

-rotted the wood from the inside out.
+the wood from the inside out causing me much grief.

 was finished,

 November 2007 -- The fungus continues to progress I thoroughly resoaked the members with antifreeze and waited until February 2008 to scrape protruding fungus off hoping the antifreeze would work it's way back through the fungus to the disease inside the wood.
+Serious rot has compromised the structural integrity of several cross members.

 January 2007 -- Antifreeze didn't work, the problem continues I examined the structure again today and the fungus is